lmaiacosta/say-goodbye-to-your-local-env/README.md

 4. **Encrypts** secrets using GitHub's public key
 5. **Uploads** everything to GitHub Actions Secrets

-## � Interactive Mode
+## 🎨 Interactive Mode

-By default, Envault will ask you about each variable:
+By default, Envault asks you about each variable:

 ```
 DATABASE_URL: postgresql://user:pass@host:5432/db